Brendan O'Connor (media personality): Support for Bertie Ahern and Fianna Fáil

-Role in the Bertie-era Irish property bubble
+Commentary on the Irish property bubble

-O'Connor was a leading voice in the Irish media endorsing the high valuation of Irish property during the peak of the Irish property bubble.
+O'Connor was a prominent voice in the Irish media defending high property valuations at the peak of the Irish property bubble.

-On 12 November 2006, he wrote an article in the Sunday Tribune, "So who's the real daddy of the Pope's Children" that ridiculed David McWilliams – who was one of the principal voices during the property bubble who warned about the potential effect on the Irish property market of interest rate increases, over-supply, the fact that average wages had fallen way behind the average price of a house, and existing high levels of personal indebtedness.
+On 12 November 2006, he wrote an article in the Sunday Tribune that mocked David McWilliams, one of the leading commentators warning of the risks posed by interest rate increases, oversupply, the growing gap between average wages and house prices, and high levels of personal debt.